Bosnia and Herzegovina and the International Monetary Fund

+Bosnia and Herzegovina and the International Monetary Fund are the relations between the country of Bosnia and Herzegovina and the International Monetary Fund (IMF).
 Bosnia and Herzegovina declared independence from the state formerly known as Yugoslavia in 1992 and joined the International Monetary Fund (IMF) on December 14, 1992.

 Bosnia and Herzegovina officially succeeded to the IMF membership of the former Yugoslavia on December 20, 1995, thereby giving the country access to the quota, as well as outstanding loans and payments, on behalf of Yugoslavia.
-Bosnia and Herzogovina, often synecdochically referred to as Bosnia, currently has an IMF quota of 265.20 million SDR (or $364.01 USD).
+Bosnia and Herzegovina, often synecdochically referred to as Bosnia, currently has an IMF quota of 265.20 million SDR (or US$364.01).

 Bosnia is part of the constituency that contains primarily Eastern European countries but is led by the Netherlands and Belgium.
 Bosnia controls 4,117 votes of the constituencies 273,058 total votes, and the constituency overall accounts for 5.43% of the IMF's total votes.

 Since Bosnia joined the IMF in 1992, the country has utilized five borrowing arrangements, four of which were under the Stand-By Arrangements (SBA) and one of which was under the Extended Fund Facility (EFF).
 The first of the five arrangements was enacted in May 1998 and the most recent was enacted in September 2016.
 As of September 2019, Bosnia has 126.82 million SDR outstanding loans and/or purchases from the IMF.

-Economy of Bosnia and Herzegovina
+History

+Prior to 1992 and the war

 As a part of Yugoslavia, Bosnia and Herzegovina was relatively peaceful and prosperous, with "high employment, a strong industrial and export oriented economy, good education system and social and medical security for every citizen."
 This status quo was shattered by the onset of the Bosnian War, which would kill around 100,000 Bosnians and displace around 2.2 million more.
-The war would also cause an estimated $221 billion USD in material damages to Bosnia's economy and cause the countries GDP to fall by 60%.
+The war would also cause an estimated US$221 billion in material damages to Bosnia's economy and cause the countries GDP to fall by 60%.

 In the aftermath of the war, Bosnia faced a multi-faceted economic challenge; the struggle to rebuild their infrastructure, as well as begin the transition to an increasingly market based economy instead of their previously mixed economy.
-As of 2017, Bosnia was $6.69 billion USD in debt and had an unemployment rate of 20.47%.
+As of 2017, Bosnia was US$6.69 billion in debt and had an unemployment rate of 20.47%.